-In FY24 and FY25, Georgia Tech will allocate net new revenues from tuition and state appropriations to units through a formula-based model.
-The colleges' portion of net new student tuition and state appropriation revenue will be allocated based on year-over-year increases in student credit hours (SCH), with SCH weighted 60% towards college of instruction and 40% towards college of enrollment.
-Non-college units' portion of net new revenues will be allocated across the Executive Leadership Team's (ELT) portfolios (Provost, Executive Vice President of Research [EVPR], Administration and Finance [A&F], and President) in accordance with each portfolio's historical share of operating expenses.
+In FY24 and FY25, Georgia Tech allocated net new revenues from tuition and state appropriations to units through a formula-based model.
+The colleges' portion of net new student tuition and state appropriation revenue were allocated based on year-over-year increases in student credit hours (SCH), with SCH weighted 60% towards college of instruction and 40% towards college of enrollment.
+Non-college units' portion of net new revenues were allocated across the Executive Leadership Team's (ELT) portfolios (Provost, Executive Vice President of Research [EVPR], Administration and Finance [A&F], and President) in accordance with each portfolio's historical share of operating expenses.
+This model was a step between incremental budgeting (FY23) and the implementation of the new budget model (FY26).
+This model will not be used beyond FY25.